dylanmeca/dylanmeca.github.io/_posts/2021-05-10-labsecurity-documentation.md

   - [Select port](#select-port)
   - [How the use command works](#how-the-use-command-works)

-Information about the installation and more details in: [https://github.com/dylan14567/lab_tool](https://github.com/dylan14567/lab_tool)
+Information about the installation and more details in: [https://github.com/dylan14567/labsecurity](https://github.com/dylan14567/labsecurity)

-This page is the lab tool project documentation
+This page is the labsecurity project documentation

 # How to use the console

-When using the lab tool command we can use the ``` help ``` command to know the function of each command but in this guide we will give you a detail of how it works.
+When using the labsecurity command we can use the ``` help ``` command to know the function of each command but in this guide we will give you a detail of how it works.

 ## How the set command works